 - Reception of notification in CM-IDLE state and CM-CONNECTED with RRC _INACTIVE state for multicast data transmission.

+- Support of the aforementioned functions for UE using power saving functions.

 NOTE : UE functionality for MBS security is provided in TS 33.501 [20].